Mannuel25/Cheqqit/README.md

 Make use of [Djecrety](https://djecrety.ir/) to generate your secret key.

 ## Make migrations
-Run the following commands to make migrations
+Run the following commands separately to make migrations
 ```
 python manage.py makemigrations
 python manage.py migrate